Obama, Romney curtail campaign events in face of hurricane

 Obama returned to Washington after cutting short a trip to Orlando, Florida, where he had been due to appear at a rally with former President Bill Clinton.

-Romney said he was in touch with federal emergency management workers about the storm.

-"The damage will probably be significant and, of course, a lot of people will be out of power for a long time," he said in Davenport, Iowa.
-"So hopefully your thoughts and prayers will join with mine and people across the country as you think about those folks that are in harm's way," he said, urging supporters to donate to the American Red Cross.

-Romney canceled further events in Wisconsin on Monday night and in Iowa and Florida on Tuesday.
+Romney had planned an event in Wisconsin on Monday night and to speak in Iowa and Florida on Tuesday.
 Those states are out of Sandy's path, but the former Massachusetts governor does not want to be seen to be focusing only on the campaign in the midst of potential national disaster.

 "Governor Romney believes this is a time for the nation and its leaders to come together to focus on those Americans who are in harm's way," said Romney communications director Gail Gitcho.